MetaliChavhan/student-result-system/README.md

 #Table of Contents

-Overview
+Overview,
-Features
+Features,
-Technologies Used
+Technologies Used,
-How It Works
+How It Works,
-Getting Started
+Getting Started,
-Contribution
+Contribution,
 License

 #Overview